areebbeigh/netsim-cli/README.md

 # netsim-cli
-A naive network simulator written in TypeScript + NodeJs.
+A naive network simulator written in TypeScript + NodeJs | Work in progress.

 [![asciicast](https://asciinema.org/a/409313.svg)](https://asciinema.org/a/409313)